lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 This document describes a YANG data model for the SCHC (Static Context Header Compression) compression and fragmentation rules.

+This document formalizes the description of the rules for better interoperability between SCHC instances either to exchange a set of rules or to modify some rules parameters.

 --- middle